navibyte/geospatial/dart/geobase/README.md

 Such format encoders (and formatting without geometry objects) are suppported also for GeoJSON.
 However for both WKT and GeoJSON encoding might be easier using concrete geometry model objects.

-Currently this package does not (yet) support parsing from WKT text.

 ### WKB